spxctr00m/Metis-Cipher-Session-Q1-2025/week-2-projects/Abraham-Enoma/part1-tuesday/verification.md

   etherscan: {
     apiKey: {
       metisSepolia: "any-non-empty-string",
-  //Metis doesn't require an API key for verication.
-You can use any non-empty string as a placeholder.
+  /*Metis doesn't require an API key for verication.
+You can use any non-empty string as a placeholder.*/
     },
     customChains: [
       {